Business Associate Agreement

 Exclusions and Special Situations

-Researchers that may be permitted to disclose PHI for research purposes should follow guidance established by the Institutional Review Board (IRB) and the CUHC Policy on the Privacy Rule and the Use of Health Information in Research.
+Researchers should follow guidance established by the Institutional Review Board (IRB) and the CUHC Policy on the Privacy Rule and the Use of Health Information in Research to determine if the data disclosure requires a HIPAA Business Associate Agreement.

-1. Each business vendor, service provider, or non-workforce member that creates, receives, maintains or transmits PHI for or on behalf of CUHC must enter into a BAA in which the Business Associate is obligated to protect the privacy, security and confidentiality of such PHI in accordance with the HIPAA Rules.
+1. Each business vendor, service provider, or non-workforce member that creates, receives, maintains or transmits PHI for or on behalf of CUHC must establish a BAA in which the Business Associate is obligated to protect the privacy, security and confidentiality of such PHI in accordance with the HIPAA Rules.

 2. A list of potential Business Associates includes, but is not limited to the following: